 Supervising is an important management skill for business developers.
 It means basically managing everything that is going on in the business including workforce, resources, tasks, budgets, etc. This seems a huge task, and it really is.
 Supervising in businesses should be divided into separate groups since you have to supervise many of them at the same time.
 To ease the task and make it efficient and time-saving, you can either ask teams or departments to choose a representative who will report back to you every day or every week, or hire professional supervisors for each team and department who are directly in touch with you and report all the progress and problems.

-The best supervisors are those who are organized and optimize.
+The best supervisors are those who are organized and optimized.
 Being organized helps you as a business developer to deliver a better plan for tasks and projects at hand.
 You can better decide when, where, and how to perform a task.
 You can easily order the tasks in workflow and prioritize them in the order of their importance.
 Being organized is really paying off here.
 You know how to implement tasks in a format that none will interrupt one another, and the former complements the latter, thus progress will be perpetual and clear.

 On the other hand, optimization helps business developers reach a higher level of efficiency with tasks.
-Optimization in supervision means setting up tasks at the right time and choose the right person to do it as well as scheduling when certain tasks should start and when they should be finished.
+Optimization in supervision means setting up tasks at the right time and choosing the right person to do it as well as scheduling when certain tasks should start and when they should be finished.
 Such optimizations, either at the team level or business & project level, contribute to saving a lot of time, costs, and resources.

 Like leadership, supervising teams & projects is a skill that is mostly learned through real-life experience and situations.
-Although there are a lot of books and articles teaching techniques and methodologies to supervision, in the end, it’s the personal experience of a business developer that makes him/her a good supervisor.
+Although there are a lot of books and articles teaching techniques and methodologies for supervision, in the end, it’s the personal experience of a business developer that makes him/her a good supervisor.

 One of the most important management & teamwork sub-skills for business developers is project management.
 Due to the nature of business developers’ jobs, project management, and managing almost everything that is going on in a business is really important.
 As a very important cog in a system, business developers should not only learn the basics and theories of project and business management but also should have expensive experience related to this skill, which will only be gained through working with teams and companies in real-life situations.